russom/CarND-Capstone/Capstone_writeup.md

   * If a stop line IS in sight, define a decelerating profile based on the distance from the stop line, and publish a list of waypoints enabling that deceleration.

 ### _Twist Controller_
-The content from Uacity's classroom can be found [here](https://www.youtube.com/watch?v=kdfXo6atphY&feature=emb_logo).
+The content from Udacity's classroom can be found [here](https://www.youtube.com/watch?v=kdfXo6atphY&feature=emb_logo).

 * This node publishes a triad of commands in throttle, steering and brake at **50** Hz **IF** the Drive By Wire (DBW) functionality is enabled.
   * Note that the frequency at which these commands are published shoud _not_ be changed (see also the video material).